Khusro24/Text-mining-and-Sentiment-analysis-projects/README.md

 # Text-mining-and-Sentiment-analysis-projects
-This is a list of text mining and sentiment analysis using python libraries
+This is a list interesting projects in the field of text mining and sentiment analysis using python libraries